Abhigyan-debug/PharmaGraph-AI/docs/scope.md

 Plus the boring but graded stuff: a data quality report, a model card with metrics, and enough notes that someone could rebuild our results.

-## What we are not building
+## Product boundaries

-No prescribing, no dosage suggestions.
-No food-drug or drug-disease interactions — different data entirely, and we don't have the time.
-No pharmacogenomics.
-No mobile app.
-No login, no user accounts, no storing anything about a patient.
-The only thing the user ever sends us is a list of drug IDs.
+Two things stay out permanently, not just in v1.
+PharmGraph AI does not prescribe and does not suggest dosages — it reports what the sources say and what the model scores, and the clinician decides.
+And it stores nothing about a patient: no login, no accounts, no history.
+The only thing a user ever sends us is a list of drug IDs, so there is no patient data to protect in the first place.

-Also not doing: predicting the *type* of interaction.
-Just binary — does an interaction exist or not.
-Multi-class was tempting but the label quality isn't there.
+## Future scope

+Deferred out of v1 to keep the build finishable in eight weeks.
+Each of these is a reasonable next step once the core checker works.

+**Food–drug and drug–disease interactions.** Same idea, different data and a different graph schema — food and condition nodes alongside drug nodes.
+Would make the tool far more useful in practice, but the data sourcing alone is a project of its own.

+**Interaction type prediction.** Right now the model answers a binary question: does an interaction exist between these two drugs.
+The more useful question is what *kind* — pharmacokinetic vs pharmacodynamic, or the specific mechanism.
+That's a multi-class problem and it needs labels we don't have at sufficient quality yet.

+**Pharmacogenomic interactions.** Gene–drug effects, where the same pair behaves differently depending on the patient's genotype.
+Needs genomic reference data we don't have licensed.

+**Richer graph, better predictions.** Adding drug–target and drug–gene edges from ChEMBL turns this into a heterogeneous knowledge graph, which is the direction KGNN (IJCAI 2020) takes.
+Our current graph only has drug–drug edges, so cold-start drugs have nothing to learn from; target edges would give them a neighbourhood.

+**Mobile app and EHR integration.** The obvious deployment path if this ever went past a prototype.
+Web-only for now.

 ## Rules we agreed on